Oil Based Preparation

 Pro Tips

-- Label with infusion date and ingredients
+- Label with date and contents for safety and usage tracking

 Origin & Heritage